stamatics/mathemania/index.md

 * Medium - The event will be completely online.
 All updates and rules for the event will be posted by 12 noon, 23 August on this website.
 Stay tuned!

 ### FAQs
-* I do not know higher Mathematics.
+Q1.
+I do not know higher Mathematics.
 Can I participate?

-Yes.
+> Yes.
 Absolutely **no question** in Mathemania 2020 requires any Mathematics knowledge, above high school level.
 Although having some exposure to higher Math might help you, but is by no means required.

-* I am not from IITK/ not a UG student/ not a student.
+Q2.
+I am not from IITK / not a UG student / not a student.
 Can I participate?

-Yes!
+> Yes!
 Mathemania is open to anyone and everyone interested in Mathematics, logic and puzzles.
 Absolutely no bounds of branch, college, city, country, age!

-* Is this a team event or individual?
+Q3.
+Is this a team event or individual?

-You can participate individually or in a team of 2 members or in a team of 3 members.
+> You can participate individually or in a team of 2 members or in a team of 3 members.

-* Is there any registration fee?
+Q4.
+Is there any registration fee?

-No. Completely free!
+> No. Completely free!

-* How to register?
+Q5.
+How to register?

-Click on the link on the top-right corner of this webpage to register.
+> Click on the link on the top-right corner of this webpage to register.